jayantadn/sdv-blueprints-fork/eclipse-sdv-blueprint/qemu-image-creator/README.md

 # QEMU Multi-VM Network

 This script provides an automated, zero-touch deployment of a multi-node virtual network using QEMU, KVM and cloud-init.
-It provisions two isolated Ubuntu VMs that communicate over a private Layer 2 bridge while seamlessly maintaining full outbound internet access.
-It serves as a perfect lightweight, reproducible sandbox for testing distributed systems or Linux networking directly on your local machine.
+It provisions two isolated Ubuntu VMs that communicate over a private Layer 2 bridge while seamlessly maintaining full outbound internet access. the main aim is to create a runtime named ev-range on the digital.auto playgrounds that is running on the vm 1. and the host,vm1,vm2 can perform communication between them.Protype for the ev-range runtime :[Playground.Prototype](https://playground.digital.auto/model/67f76c0d8c609a0027662a69/library/prototype/69ce30f438bb8e98f0af5ac8/dashboard)
 ***
 ### Script Capabilities
 This script automatically provisions two VMs with the following capabilities: